tjobrien7/vigilant-enigma/proposal.md

 FoodNode: contains food name, restaurant, and price

-FoodTable: hash table holding arraylists hashed by food type
+FoodTable: hash table holding arraylists hashed by type of food contained in the array

 Main: main controller